 \subsection{Paper structure}

-This paper develops as follows: Section \ref{se2} establishes specialized analytical foundations central to our framework; Section \ref{se3} proves Theorem \ref{thmain1} by introducing uniform exterior and interior ball radii as geometric criteria for free-boundary self-intersection; finally, Section \ref{se5} extends these results to simply connected domains, demonstrating Theorem \ref{thmain2}'s vorticity-driven blow-up characterization under topological constraints.
+The paper is organized as follows.
+Section \ref{se2} establishes the auxiliary analytical tools used throughout the argument.
+Section \ref{se3} proves Theorem \ref{thmain1}, using uniform exterior and interior ball radii to exclude free-boundary self-intersection in the continuation argument.
+Section \ref{se5} treats simply connected domains and proves the BKM-type blow-up characterization in Theorem \ref{thmain2}.